-If you’re wondering where you can swim with pigs and how to get to Pig Beach, wonder no more.
-Below you will find all the information you need 😉
+If you’re wondering where you can swim with pigs and how to get to Pig Beach, Bahamas, wonder no more.
+Below, you will find all the information you need.

-We all know the saying “If pigs could fly” but did you know they could swim?
-I remember when I saw the first pictures and videos of pigs swimming in the crystal-clear turquoise water of Exuma, an archipelago comprising more than 365 islands, in the Bahamas.
+I remember seeing the first pictures and videos of pigs swimming in the crystal-clear turquoise water of Exuma, an archipelago comprising more than 365 islands in the Bahamas.

-These world-famous and super cute swimming pigs of Exuma live at Big Major Cay, also known as Pig Beach, an island entirely uninhabited by humans, located around 132 Km (82mi) southeast of Nassau, Bahama’s capital, and 80 Km (50 mi) northwest of George Town, Exuma’s capital.
+The world-famous and super cute swimming pigs of Exuma live at Big Major Cay, also known as Pig Beach, an island entirely uninhabited by humans, located around 82 mi southeast of Nassau, Bahama’s capital, and 50 mi northwest of George Town, Exuma’s capital.

 How the pigs got to Big Major Cay nobody knows, but the fact is that they live in a piece of paradise.